siteraiser/simple-gnomon/README.md

-# simple-gnomon
+# simple-gnomon-lite

-this fork has been optimized for [simple-wallet](github.com/secretnamebasis/simple-wallet)
+An SQLITE implementation of the GNOMON smart contract indexer for DERO.